GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 ![](https://storage.googleapis.com/gcp-community/tutorials/deploy-grails-to-google-cloud/cloudsql-13.png)

-- **USERNAME / PASSWORD** For this guide, we are using username: _root_ and the password we entered when we created the SQL instance; see previous sections.
+- **USERNAME / PASSWORD** For this guide, you use username: _root_ and the password which you entered when you created the SQL instance; see previous sections.

 [Cloud SQL Socket Factory for JDBC drivers Github Repository](https://github.com/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory) contains a tool in _examples/getting-started_ that can help generate the JDBC URL and verify that connectivity can be established.

 ## Cloud Storage

-We allow our users to upload a book cover image.
-To store the images in the Cloud, we use [Google Cloud Storage](https://cloud.google.com/storage/)
+The app allows users to upload a book cover image.
+To store the images in the Cloud, use [Google Cloud Storage](https://cloud.google.com/storage/)

 > Google Cloud Storage is unified object storage for developers and enterprises, from live data serving to data analytics/ML to data archiving.